…”The truth is just ahead” …

-So I will assume you can mail to your list and can get 80-100 clicks per mailing.
+So I will assume you can mail to your list and can get At Least 80-100 clicks per mailing.

-So you’d want to start selling 100 clicks solo ads say for $0.35 cents per click (so that’s $35 USD for 100 clicks basically).
+If so, you’d want to start selling 100 clicks solo ads say for $0.35 cents per click (so that’s $35 USD for 100 clicks basically).

-So what do we do?…
+So what can you do?…

-… We’ll need to create some leverage for us.
+… You’ll need to create some leverage.

-If you get 3 VPSs and import them into each of the 3 VPSs, the dynamic of that list now becomes 18k (think about that for a moment…).
+If you get 3 VPSs and import them into each of these 3 VPSs, the dynamic of that list now becomes 18k (think about that for a moment…).

-Once you do that here’s how the process of selling a solo ad will look like for you…
+Once you do that, here’s how the process of selling a solo ad will look like for you…

 - Track the link your customer gave you.